redbeardmedia/EndroidPlatform/README.md

 ## License

-This bundle is under the MIT license.
+This code is under the MIT license.
 For the full copyright and license information, please view the LICENSE file that was distributed with this source code.